The-EternalShop/.github/profile/README.md

 # Copyright
 (c) 2022 by eternalxlks and brunozhon.
-You may copy, redistribute, or modify our code without our permission.
+You may visit the full license:
 [Full License](https://github.com/The-EternalShop/LICENSE/blob/main/README.md)